 Loretta Lynn recorded 'Another Man Loved Me Last Night' (written by Lorene Allen and Peggy Sue Wells) and included the track on 'Coal Miner's Daughter' (Decca Records, 1970).

 It was also in 2006 that Amber Digby was nominated as the 'Female Vocalist Of The Year' by the Academy of Western Artists.

 In 2008, Amber Digby's 'Passion, Pride And What Might Have Been' was released and immediately received rave reviews.
 The project featured her band members and debuted Amber Digby’s talents as a producer, where she co-produced with Justin Trevino.

 Although her success would appear to have sprung up overnight, this is not so.

 Amber Digby comes from a musical family.
 Both her parents have been in country music for decades: her mother Dee was a harmony singer with Connie Smith and her father Dennis Digby played bass for Loretta Lynn for almost twenty years.

-Amber Digby's uncle is legendary entertainer Darrell McCall.
+Amber Digby's uncle is legendary entertainer Darrell McCall, while her aunt is Diane McCall.
 Her stepfather, Dicky Overbey, is considered a steel guitar legend and has played with, amongst others, Faron Young (Thursday 25 February 1932 - Tuesday 10 December 1996), Connie Smith, Hank Williams Junior, Ronnie Milsap and Johnny Bush.